open-vsx/publish-extensions/docs/direct_publish_setup.md

 # Publishing an extension to OpenVSX on your own

-It is hightly advised that extension authors publish their extensions to OpenVSX as a part of their CI/CD process.
+We advise extension authors to publish their extensions to OpenVSX as a part of their CI/CD process.
 See [our reasoning why that is](https://github.com/open-vsx/publish-extensions#when-to-add-an-extension).

 We have a simple template for setting a workflow with GitHub Actions which can help you kickstart your own.
 This template includes some neat features like: